hpcaitech/TensorNVMe/README.md

 This package is only supported on Linux. `liburing` and `libaio` can be automatically installed. `liburing` is supported on Linux >= `5.10`, and it won't be installed if the version of your Linux < `5.10`.

-> You must install pytorch before installing tensornvme.
+> You must install pytorch and cmake before installing tensornvme.
 Once you upgrade pytorch, remember to reinstall tensornvme.

 First, install requirements:
 ```shell